nkh/ftl/config/ftl/man/ftl.md

 ## General *ftl* Commands

-        «?»             Show this man page
+        <?>             Show this man page

                         The man page shows the default bindings.
 You can configure *ftl* to show a different help if you prefer to cook your own.

-        «c»             Show keyboard bindings
+        <c>             Show keyboard bindings

                         The bindings listing is generated at runtime, if you add or modify bindings they will show in the listing.
 The listing is displayed in fzf which allows you to search by name but also by binding.

-        «q»             Quit, closes the current tab, it there are tabs, then closes the last created pane, then closes *ftl*.
+        <q>             Quit, closes the current tab, it there are tabs, then closes the
+                        last created pane, then closes *ftl*.

-        «Q» «ZZ»        Quit all, closes all tabs and panes at once.
+        <Q> <ZZ>        Quit all, closes all tabs and panes at once.

-        «ZS»            Quit, quit all but doesn't close the shell pane if one exists.
+        <ZS>            Quit, quit all but doesn't close the shell pane if one exists.

-        «ZP»            Quit, doesn't close the preview pane if one exists and zooms it.
+        <ZP>            Quit, doesn't close the preview pane if one exists and zooms it.

-        «$»             Detach the preview from ftl, open a new preview pane.
+        <$>             Detach the preview from ftl, open a new preview pane.

-        «¿»             Pdh, pane used for debugging.
+        <¿>             Pdh, pane used for debugging.

 ## Viewing Mode

-        «zs»               Show size (circular)
+        <zs>               Show size (circular)
                                   - no size
                                   - only files
                                   - file size and directory entries
                                   - file size and directory sizes (computed once)

-        «z.»               Show/hide dot-files.
+        <z.>               Show/hide dot-files.

-        «zg»               Show/hide stat, entry stat is added to the header.
+        <zg>               Show/hide stat, entry stat is added to the header.

-        «zt»               Show/hide etags, see "Select etag type" below.
+        <zt>               Show/hide etags, see "Select etag type" below.

-        «zp»               Montage mode, directory preview is a montage of the images.
+        <zp>               Montage mode, directory preview is a montage of the images.

-        «zP»               Refresh preview or montage.
+        <zP>               Refresh preview or montage.

-        «zep»              Show/hide current extension preview.
+        <zep>              Show/hide current extension preview.

-        «zmd»              file/directory mode
+        <zmd>              file/directory mode

-        «zmv»              File/dir view mode (circular)
+        <zmv>              File/dir view mode (circular)
                                   - only files
                                   - only directories
                                   - files and directories

-        «zmm»              View mode (circular)
+        <zmm>              View mode (circular)
                                   - filter out non-images
                                   - filter out images
                                   - show all files

-        «zma»              Show all files
+        <zma>              Show all files

-        «zmi»              filter out non-images
+        <zmi>              filter out non-images

-        «zmn»              filter out images
+        <zmn>              filter out images

-        «zmp»              Show pdf preview as text or image.
+        <zmp>              Show pdf preview as text or image.

-        «zmI»              Show/hide image preview.
+        <zmI>              Show/hide image preview.

-        «zmD»              Preview directory only/all.
+        <zmD>              Preview directory only/all.

-        «zeh»              Hide files having the same extention as the current file, per tab
+        <zeh>              Hide files having the same extention as the current file, per tab

-        «zeH»              Hide files having the same extention as the current file, global
+        <zeH>              Hide files having the same extention as the current file, global

-        «zeo»              Only show files having the same extention as the current file, per tab
+        <zeo>              Only show files having the same extention as the current file, per tab

-        «zeO»              Only show files having the same extention as the current file, global
+        <zeO>              Only show files having the same extention as the current file, global

-        «zec»              Show all hidden extensions
+        <zec>              Show all hidden extensions

-        «z*»               Set maximum listing depth
+        <z*>               Set maximum listing depth

                                Set the maximum depth of listing, 1 shows the entries in the current directory.
 It's sometimes practical but using multiple